feagi/feagi/README.md

 ![Grafana](_static/monitoring.png "Monitoring the activity of the artificial brain.")

+&nbsp;
 # Device Integration
-FEAGI acts as the brain and require embodiment to interact with the environment.
+FEAGI acts as the brain and requires embodiment to interact with the environment.
 FEAGI utilizes an open-source universal messaging library called [ZeroMQ](https://zeromq.org/) to communicate with its peripheral devices.

 ![](_static/zmq.png)